-If you intend to purchase Pass-Through Certificates, you should rely on the information in this Offering Circular and in the related supplement for those Pass-Through Certificates, including the information in any disclosure documents that we incorporate by reference.
+If you intend to purchase Pass-Through Certificates, you should rely on the information in this Offering Circular, in the disclosure documents that we incorporate by reference in this Offering Circular as stated under Additional Information and in the related supplement for those Pass-Through Certificates.
 We have not authorized anyone to provide you with different information.